stanmaz/BBOalert/README.md

 <b>Hint : if you wish to erase the previously imported data, you have to import through clipboard the bare keyword BBOalert</b>

-All imported data is saved in browser's cache and is recalled automatically at the next session.
+Data is saved in browser's cache and is recalled automatically at the next session.
 You should use 'Import' only if the data has changed or if the cache has been cleared.

 See GettingStarted.pdf for basic operations.